-PH0015 is a semester module in German language at Bachelor’s level which is offered in summer semester.
+PH0015 is a semester module in German language at which is offered in summer semester.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

-Responsible coordinator of the module PH0015 in the version of SS 2020 was Stephan Paul.
+Responsible coordinator of the module PH0015 is Stephan Paul.